wgrodzicki/playerprefsjson/README.md

 ### **Editor tool**

-PlayerPrefsJson ships with a built-in editor tool which makes it easy to apply your own custom settings (or revert them).
-You will find it in Tools -> Rosynant -> PlayerPrefsJson -> PlayerPrefsJson Tool:
+PlayerPrefsJson ships with a built-in editor tool which makes it easy to apply your own custom settings (or revert them):

 ![](Documentation/playerprefsjson-tool.png)

 ## **Demo**

-In PlayerPrefsJson -> Demo you will find a simple demo scene and sample scripts that demonstrate the usage of the asset.
+PlayerPrefsJson contains a simple demo scene and sample scripts that demonstrate the usage of the asset.
 When launching the scene for the first time, the player (capsule) will go to grab the loot (cube) and this fact will be saved to a JSON file.
 Upon a second (every other subsequent) launch of the scene, the content of the file will be read and the loot will not be present, since it has already been collected:

 ![](Documentation/playerprefson-demo.gif)